-- 1. Within ten (10) days of the Expert being appointed, the Claimant shall lodge with GTA a written statement detailing the nature of the dispute, any agreed statement of facts and agreed issues, and submissions in fact and law in support.
-The statement is to be no longer than three (3) pages with no more than ten (10) pages of supporting documentation. - 2.
-GTA shall forward a copy of the statement to the Respondent and Expert within five (5) business days. - 3.
-Within ten (10) days after receiving the statement, the Respondent shall lodge with GTA a written statement in response.
-The statement is to be no longer than three (3) pages with no more than ten (10) pages of supporting documentation. - 4.
-GTA shall forward a copy of the statement to the Claimant and Expert within five (5) days. - 5.
+- 1. Within 10 business days of the Expert being appointed, the Claimant shall lodge with GTA a written statement detailing the nature of the dispute, any agreed statement of facts and agreed issues, and submissions in fact and law in support.
+The statement is to be no longer than 3 pages with no more than 10 pages of supporting documentation. - 2.
+GTA shall forward a copy of the statement to the Respondent and Expert within 5 business days. - 3.
+Within 10 business days after receiving the statement, the Respondent shall lodge with GTA a written statement in response.
+The statement is to be no longer than 3 pages with no more than 10 pages of supporting documentation. - 4.
+GTA shall forward a copy of the statement to the Claimant and Expert within 5 business days. - 5.
 The timetable for statements may be varied by agreement between the Parties and the Expert, if appointed. - 6.
-If the Expert determines that further information or documentation is required to reasonably form an opinion on the merits of the matter, the Expert may forward the

-- request to GTA.
+If the Expert determines that further information or documentation is required to reasonably form an opinion on the merits of the matter, the Expert may forward the request to GTA.
 GTA will immediately inform the Parties of the request.
-The Parties will have five (5) days to respond to the request in writing. - 7.
+The Parties will have 5 business days to respond to the request in writing. - 7.
 If appropriate, the Expert may request a conference with the Parties.
 If the Parties agree to the conference, GTA will administer the conference.
 The Parties shall bear the costs of the conference equally.